 state: a condition or way of being that exists at a particular time

-The first Trans- States conference, The Art of Crossing Over, themed itself upon the Major Arcana card, The Hanged Man, and focused solely on boundary crossing, liminality and the queering of normativity.
-This upcoming Trans- States conference, The Art of Revelation, themes itself upon The Tower.
-As such, it seeks to broaden its scope to include the shock and awe of revelatory and paradigm-shifting occultural experiences; the impact and implications of anti-structure, of alterations in consciousness and of the revolutionary aspects of paranormality.
+Trans- States conferences are each themed upon a Major Arcana Tarot card.
+The first was The Hanged Man and focused on boundary-crossing, liminality, and the queering of normativity.
+The second was The Tower, which broadened its scope to include the shock and awe of revelatory and paradigm-shifting occultural experiences, the impact and implications of anti-structure, of alterations in consciousness, and of the revolutionary aspects of paranormality.